Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <p>A single i3s store can contain data from multiple layers, but only one content type (one profile), as the
 different content types typically require different indexing and Level of Details methods to perform best.
 In many cases their schema also differs substantially.
-However, a single cache can contain multiple layers that share the same content type.
+However, a single store can contain multiple layers that share the same content type.
 Effectively these layers will share the same index, but they can still be accessed individually.
 This reduces the number of calls to a Scene Service, local database or the file system that need to be made by the client